The short answer

 Do Huskies need a special diet?

 Quality matters more than special-breed formulations.
 Huskies do best on protein-forward, moderate-fat kibble or balanced commercial diets.
-Working sled-dog Huskies need much higher calories (often 2–3x normal) but Calgary pet Huskies typically don't need this — they tend to maintain weight on standard 2-cup daily feedings.
+Working sled-dog Huskies need much higher calories (often 2 to 3x normal) but Calgary pet Huskies typically don't need this, they tend to maintain weight on standard 2-cup daily feedings.

-Avoid: high-cereal/high-corn kibbles (zinc absorption issues), excessive grain, cheap fillers.
-Working sled-dog formulations are too high-fat for non-working pets.
+Avoid: high-cereal or high-corn kibbles (because they can worsen zinc absorption issues), excessive grain fillers, and cheap fillers generally.
+Working sled-dog formulations are typically too rich in fat for non-working pets.

-Many adopters find their Husky's appetite waxes and wanes — Huskies were bred to skip meals during long sled runs.
-Skipping a meal occasionally is normal; skipping multiple meals + lethargy = vet visit.
+Many adopters find their Husky's appetite waxes and wanes.
+Huskies were bred to skip meals during long sled runs.
+Skipping the occasional meal is usually normal; skipping multiple consecutive meals, especially with lethargy, vomiting, or weight loss, is a vet visit.

 Should I get pet insurance for my Husky?